chase-seibert/blog/_posts/2021-04-26-google-sheets-for-managers.md

 # Understanding Cell References

 A cell reference in a spreadsheet is a variable that points to another cell.
-For formula `=A1` would copy the value from cell `A1` to the current cell.
+For example formula `=A1` would copy the value from cell `A1` to the current cell.
 Bonus: you can give a cell an easy-to-reference name via `Data → Named ranges`.

 ![](/blog/images/gsheet1.png)